sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-# How to Fix `Failed to load ProjectDiablo.dll` Error

-- You might be missing the x86 Redistributable.
-[Click here to download the x86 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe), install it and check if the game is working now.
-- If the problem wasn't solved then check your anti-virus and restore the file.

-&nbsp;

-&nbsp;

 # How to Fix the aspect ratio on ultrawide monitors

 - Open `ddraw.ini` inside of your ProjectD2 folder and set `maintas=true`

-&nbsp;

-&nbsp;

-# How to Fix `Failed to load game data files` Error

-- You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.

-Note: If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select `Open File location`.
-This is the folder that you need to select inside of the PD2 installer.

 &nbsp;